lmorda/android-clean-architecture/README.md

-# Android Homework Project
+# android-clean-architecture

-This project is a starter template for coding challenges typically given during technical interviews.
-It demonstrates my ability to implement modern Android development practices and showcases my skills with various frameworks and libraries.
+This project demonstrates Clean Architecture principles in an Android app.
+The project highlights scalability, maintainability, and testability, making it a strong foundation for building robust Android applications.

 ## Features

-- **Architecture:** Implements the MVVM architecture for maintainable and testable code.
+- **Architecture:** Implements MVVM architecture
-- **UI:** Built with Jetpack Compose for declarative UI and Compose Navigation for seamless screen transitions.
+- **UI:** Built with Jetpack Compose for UI and Compose Navigation for screen transitions
-- **Networking:** Utilizes Retrofit for API calls to fetch data from the GitHub API.
+- **Networking:** Utilizes Retrofit for API calls to fetch data from the GitHub API
-- **Dependency Injection:** Leverages Dagger Hilt for dependency management.
+- **Dependency Injection:** Leverages Dagger Hilt for dependency management
-- **Testing:** Includes unit tests with MockK and UI screenshot tests with Jetpack Compose.
+- **Testing:** Includes unit tests with MockK and Compose UI screenshot tests with Espresso
-- **Modularization:** Follows a modularized approach to separate concerns and improve scalability.
+- **Modularization:** Follows a modularized approach to separate concerns and improve scalability

 ## Project Overview

 The app fetches a list of GitHub repositories from the [GitHub API](https://docs.github.com/en/rest) and displays them in a list.
 When a repository is tapped, the app navigates to a detailed view showing additional information about the selected repository.

-### Key Screens:
+### Key Screens
-1. **Repository List:** Displays a list of repositories with key details like name, description, and star count.
+1. **Repository List:** Displays a list of repositories with key details like name, description, and star count
-2. **Repository Details:** Shows more detailed information about a specific repository, including contributors, readme, and other metadata.
+2. **Repository Details:** Shows detailed information about a specific repository

-## Tech Stack
+## Libraries

 - **Language:** Kotlin
 - **UI Framework:** Jetpack Compose